MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 #### Item cards

-To enter Intrastat information item, follow these steps.
+To enter Intrastat information on an item, follow these steps.

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then select the related link.
 2. Select the item you want to configure.